 There is no basis for thinking that the choice of one or another mechanism for keeping Putin in power will in any way influence the protest dynamics.

-Graeme Robertson: I agree with Vladimir that the likelihood of a change in power in Russia as a direct result of pressure from the streets is small, even in the medium term.
+Graeme Robertson: I agree with my colleague that the likelihood of a change in power in Russia as a direct result of pressure from the streets is small, even in the medium term.
 A Ukrainian scenario in which the President loses the protection of the security forces and flees, as Yanukovych did in 2014, is pretty much unthinkable in Russia.

 Public pressure from the streets could be a factor that inhibits the ability of the leadership to manage everything according to their wishes